buildbot/buildbot/master/docs/developer/rtype-master.rst

         :returns: Deferred

         Mark this master as inactive.
-        Masters should call this method before completing an expected shutdown.
+        Masters should call this method before completing an expected shutdown, and on startup.
-        This method will take care of deactivating or removing configuration resources like builders and schedulers as well.
+        This method will take care of deactivating or removing configuration resources like builders and schedulers as well as marking lost builds and build requests for retry.